-Mondays seem to be the do-over day for homeschooling in our house.
+Mondays seem to be the do-over day for homeschool in our house.
 When the week before did not go as planned, Monday is always around the corner to make a fresh start.

 Today was no different.
-Last week we had several fun distractions that kept us from staying on task and I spent time over the weekend getting our homeschooling in order to begin a new week.
+Last week we had several fun distractions that kept us from staying on our homeschool tasks and I spent time over the weekend getting our homeschooling in order to begin a new week.

 We packed it up when Grayson was finished and moved to table work inside.
 Grant refused to do his math.
 He didn’t understand why he would have to do that every day!
 Why can’t he just play?
 Well, the speech comes out about education and being able to read and write, and how our family doesn’t think we do enough “school” like other kids, and well I sound like a broken record, again.